sigasi/sigasi_insights/manual/setup.md

 # Configuration

-Sigasi stores its projects on the file system in one or more *workspaces*.
+Sigasi Studio stores its projects on the file system in one or more *workspaces*.

 When you start the tool for the first time, it will propose to create a